 - One Law & Order: Special Victims Unit episode is about the death of a child prodigy at a prestigious boarding school.
 Detectives find that her father, who lies about his own academic achievements (namely, that he has any), was a slave driver who abusively forced his daughters to study day and night.
-The killer was her roommate, whom she discovered leaving the school at night and partying, who killed her as a means of rebelling against her own stage parents.
+The killer was her roommate, who discovered she was leaving the school at night and partying, and killed her out of jealousy of her natural talent.